JHU-MICA/TwoStepMalePelvicCTSeg/README.md

 3. models.py: Contains functions to create segmentation models (UNet and DeepLabv3)

-4. paths.py: Stores paths to the "Model" and "Data" folders
+4. paths.py: Stores paths to the "Model" and "Data" folders.
+These paths must be changed to point to the appropriate folders.

 5. test.py: Script for evaluating models on test data